 Q: Where do you get learners?

 A: There is enormous demand and we have had a waiting list since the week we started back in 2012.
-We have an application day once a year where we accept a limited number of applications for the following year.
+Families can apply at the school during the annual application window.
 The majority of our learners live within walking distance of the school, though a handful live further away.